MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

 4. If the application sets the track to private, a browser will open to authenticate the user and enable in-app updates.
 The browser will not open again as long as the authentication information remains valid even when switching back to the public track and back to private again later.
 If the browser authentication is successful, the user is redirected back to the application automatically.
 If the track is public (which is the default), the next step happens directly.

    * On iOS 9 and 10, an instance of `SFSafariViewController` will open within the app to authenticate the user.
 It will close itself automatically after the authentication succeeded.
    * On iOS 11, the user experience is similar to iOS 9 and 10 but iOS 11 will ask the user for their permission to access login information.
 This is a system level dialog and it can't be customized.
 If the user cancels the dialog, they can continue to use the version they are testing, but they won't get in-app-updates.
-They will be asked to access login information again when they launch the app the next time.
+They'll be asked to access login information again when they launch the app the next time.

 5. A new release of the app shows the in-app update dialog asking users to update your application if it's: